Debugging Code with XGrab* Calls

-Under X11 (Linux/Unix), Wing does not attempt to break XGrabPointer or XGrabKey and similar resource grabs when your debug process pauses.
+Under X11, Wing does not attempt to break XGrabPointer or XGrabKey and similar resource grabs when your debug process pauses.
 This means that X may be unresponsive to the keyboard or mouse or both in some debugging cases.

 Here are some tips for working around this problem:

-(3) On Linux, if all else fails, you can use Ctrl-Alt-F1 through Ctrl-Alt-F6 on most distributions to get at six text-only virtual console.
-From there you can ps to find the debug process and kill it with kill -TERM or kill -9 if necessary.
-This will unlock your X windows display, which you can return to with Ctrl-Alt-F7.
+(3) If all else fails, you can log in remotely, use ps to find the debug process, and kill it with kill or kill -9 .
+This will unlock your X windows display.

-(4) Displaying your debug process to another screen avoids tying up Wing in this way.
-Most servers will unlock the screen once you kill the debug process from Wing.
+(4) Setting DISPLAY to send your debug process window to another X display avoids tying up Wing in this way.
+The remote display will release its grabs once you kill the debug process from the IDE.